Why Mid-Century Minimalism Is the Way to a Better Future

-The funny thing is, I don't think our lifestyle was considered "minimalist."
+I don't think our lifestyle was considered "minimalist."
 It wasn't remotely extravagant, but we had everything we needed and more.
 It only sounds minimalist compared to what's considered normal and necessary in 2021.

 - Average calorie intake is almost 25% higher than it was in 1970, and the EPA estimates that more than 20% of the food we buy is thrown away.

 - In the U.S., per capita consumption of all materials keeps rising, and even with recycling and composting programs, we send more and more to landfills every year.